adityaanand176/lung-cancer-research/README.md

 ## Project Overview

 Lung cancer is one of the leading causes of cancer-related deaths worldwide.
 Early detection and accurate diagnosis are crucial for improving patient outcomes.
-In this project, we leverage state-of-the-art computer vision models, specifically attention-based architectures, to analyze medical imaging data for lung cancer research.
+In this project, we leverage state-of-the-art vision transformer models, specifically attention-based architectures, to analyse medical imaging data for lung cancer research.

 ## Supervisor